xemexpress/UniMemo/README.md

 If the users want to cancel the Memo of withdraw from an order,

-the reasons will be recorded by the system as reference.
+reasons will be recorded by the system as reference.

 | Reasons for Offerers to Cancel Order | Reasons for Bypassers to Withdraw |
 | ------------------------------------ | --------------------------------- |